wavesplatform/docs.wavesplatform/docs/en/building-apps/how-to/basic/trading.md

 Use functions of `waves-transactions` library:

 * `cancelOrder` function creates and signs cancel order request.
-* `cancelSubmittedOrder` sends signed request to Matcher.
+* `cancelSubmittedOrder` sends signed request to matcher.

 See function descriptions in [waves-transactions documentation](https://wavesplatform.github.io/waves-transactions/index.html) on Github.